mui/material-ui/docs/src/pages/demos/pickers/pickers.md

 ## MUI-pickers example

-You can refer [documentation website](https://material-ui-pickers.firebaseapp.com/) for more information
+Material-ui-pickers package provides more complex ui for date & time controls.
+You can refer [documentation website](https://material-ui-pickers.firebaseapp.com/) for more information.

 {{"demo": "pages/demos/pickers/MaterialUIPickers.js"}}